Found us from search engine?

 So, without further ado…

-The clue is in the title: Press Release.
-It’s a release of information to the press.
+The clue is in the name: Press Release.
+It’s a company announcement to the press.
 As such, it needs to be newsworthy.

 Fortunately, with so many niche blogs, public interest magazines, and specialist websites out there, what qualifies as news is now more diversified than ever.